 Genesis 18:1 CSB

 Also, we need a poem!* How much more fun to linger over this in rhyme and meter!
 There are many oak species in the Holy Land and in our own lands, let’s consider the whole genus, then: Quercus.
-Set out with me as we welcome Q to the A-to-Z Primer of Plants from God’s Word, and its quirky signpost of the underlying, less-than-eloquent advice on the conquering doubt subject: simply don’t Quit!
+Set out with me as we welcome Q to the A-to-Z Primer of Plants from God’s Word, and its quirky signpost of the underlying, less-than-eloquent advice on the subject of conquering doubt: that is, simply don’t Quit!

 is for Quercus,